david-clapper-review/my-publication/docs/api-reference/poc/task.md

-# How to Set Up Widget Tool
+# How to set up Widget
 <!-- topic-type: task -->
-To set up the Widget Tool, you need to download it from the repository and configure it properly.
+To set up the Widget, you need to download it from the repository and configure it properly.
 Follow these steps to ensure a successful installation.

 ## Task Steps